vserova/book/pages/ch_cgi.md

 **CNcbiOstream& out(void) const**

-This returns a reference to the output stream being used by the <span class="nctnt ncbi-class">CCgiResponse</span> object.
+This returns a reference to the output stream being used by the `CCgiResponse` object.
 Example:

     CCgiResponse Response;
     Response.WriteHeader();